angular/angular/packages/core/src/signals/README.md

 This context and getter function mechanism allows for signal dependencies of a context to be tracked _automatically_ and _implicitly_.
 Users do not need to declare arrays of dependencies, nor does the set of dependencies of a particular context need to remain static across executions.

+### Source signals

 ### Writable signals: `signal()`

-The `signal()` function produces a specific type of signal known as a `WritableSignal`.
-In addition to being a getter function, `WritableSignal`s have an additional API for changing the value of the signal (along with notifying any dependents of the change).
+The `createSignal()` function produces a specific type of signal that tracks a stored value.
+In addition to providing a getter function, these signals can be wired up with additional APIs for changing the value of the signal (along with notifying any dependents of the change).
 These include the `.set` operation for replacing the signal value, `.update` for deriving a new value, and `.mutate` for performing internal mutation of the current value.
-These are exposed as functions on the signal getter itself.
+In Angular, these are exposed as functions on the signal getter itself.
+For example:

 ```typescript
 const counter = signal(0);